-Accommodation is the process of making changes or adjustments that eliminate discriminatory barriers to equal participation and enjoyment of opportunities in employment, education, public services and other areas covered by the Code.
+Accommodation is the process of making changes or adjustments that eliminate discriminatory barriers to equal participation and enjoyment of opportunities in employment, education, public services and other areas covered by the Accessibility for Ontarians with Disabilities Act.
 Accommodation means focusing on inclusion, flexibility and the circumstances of the particular case.